The legal basis for EOTAS

 Cost a comprehensive EOTAS package

-Identify tutors (often through specialist agencies), therapeutic input, online learning platforms, social opportunities.
-Calculate hours and costs.
-A detailed costed proposal demonstrates EOTAS can meet needs and is often cheaper than residential alternatives.
+Identify tutors (often through specialist agencies), therapeutic input, online learning platforms, and social opportunities.
+Set out hours, named providers, and how each element meets need.
+A detailed proposal shows the local authority how EOTAS can work in practice.

 - 4

-Trigger LA section 19 duty if currently out of school
+Trigger local authority section 19 duty if currently out of school

-Where the child is already not attending, the LA has a section 19 Education Act 1996 duty to provide alternative education.
-This often forms the bridge to EOTAS — the LA may be funding interim tutoring that can be incorporated into the EOTAS package.
+Where the child is already not attending, the local authority has a section 19 Education Act 1996 duty to provide alternative education.
+This often forms the bridge to EOTAS — the local authority may be funding interim tutoring that can be incorporated into the EOTAS package.

 - 5